 A valuation expert would input your company’s performance and projected performance next to the average multiples in each category and develop an estimated value in each category.
 Then, the expert would determine a weighted average for the four different estimates and arrive at a valuation.

 The next approach looks at recent transactions of similar companies to yours to derive a value for your business.
 It is often used for businesses that are not yet public.

 Transaction comparables are used in determining a company’s value in a variety of ways.
 They can be used to value a business by looking at similar transactions that have taken place in the past.
 This information can be used to evaluate a company by looking at factors such as the price-to-earnings ratio, the price-to-sales ratio, and the price-to-cash-flow ratio.
 Transaction comparables can also be used to value a business by looking at the market value of the business assets.

 4. Discounted Cash Flow

-Cash flow is the single greatest determinant in the value of your business.
-It's also simple to grasp: How much cash have you generated and how much will you generate in the future?
+Cash flow is the single most significant determinant of the value of your business.
+It's also simple to grasp: how much cash have you generated, and how much will you generate in the future?
 The more consistent and predictable your cash flows are in your business model, the higher the value of your business.

-Once the weighted valuation is derived, there may be some other discounting factors.
-Since the securities of privately-held businesses do not have a liquid and active market in which to trade, a discount is often applied to the valuation to account for this, minority interest positions, and other factors.
+Once the weighted valuation is derived, some other discounting factors may exist.
+Since the securities of privately held businesses don't have a liquid and active market in which to trade, a discount is often applied to the valuation to account for this, minority interest positions, and other factors.